borjadotai/deckJS/README.md

     Next, move into your new site’s directory and start it up:

     ```sh
-    cd my-blazing-deck/
+    cd deckJS

     yarn dev
     ```

 3.  **Open the source code and start editing!**

 Your site is now running at `http://localhost:8000`.
 Open the the `my-blazing-deck` directory in your code editor of choice (which will probably be VSCode or Atom 😜) and start editing.
 Save your changes and the browser will update in real time!

 At this point, you’ve got a fully functional Deck!
 For additional information on how you can customize your Deck, keep on reading this guide.